ali1845/pythonNotes/OOP_in_python.md

 **Access modifiers** are used to modify the default scope of the members of the class and restrict their access.

 In python 'underscore' (`_`) is used to determine the access control of a variable.
-Access specifiers are helpful in securing the data from an unauthorized access, preventing data from being exploited.
+Access specifiers help secure the data from unauthorized access, preventing data from being exploited.

 There are three kinds of access modifiers;